govau/content-guide/_punctuation-grammar/colons.md

 {% include guide_example.liquid
   title = "using a colon in a sentence fragment" content= "
-> The community are considering: green solutions, cultural festivals and bush-regeneration programs.
+> The community are considering: green solutions, cultural festivals, crowdsourcing funds, conferences and bush-regeneration programs.

 > The community are considering:
 > - green solutions
 > - cultural festivals
+> - crowdsourcing funds
+> - conferences
 > - bush-regeneration programs.
 "
 %}